-- Always wait to see if mom returns.
+Always wait to see if mom returns.
 Watch for a few hours from a distance or a hidden spot.
-Even if mom doesn’t seem to be around, she may just be out looking for food.
-A mom cat may also wander away to take a needed break from her kittens!
+Even if mom doesn’t seem to be around, she may just be out looking for food or taking a break.
+She may even be hiding and waiting for YOU to leave!

 Neonatal kittens WITH mom

-- Wait until the kittens are over four weeks old.
+Wait until the kittens are over eight weeks old.
 This is the age when they are usually weaned from their mother and can be separated from her.
 Then, you have a new decision to make…

 - Let kittens continue to live outdoors as community cats.
 The kittens were already fine and at home outdoors, so they can thrive there with their mother.
 Once they are at least two pounds or eight weeks old, have them spayed or neutered through a TNR program.